mikeq5432/mikeq5432/README.md

 - 👀 I’m interested in programming in Rad Studio and web design
 - 🌱 I’m constantly learning.
 - 💞️ I’m looking to collaborate on anything web based.
-- 📫 How to reach me m.q@actrix.co.nz
+- 📫 How to reach me mike@thimble.co.nz

 <!---
 mikeq5432/mikeq5432 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.